lamlemonpie/PokemonDex/README.md

 # PokemonDex
 This app presents all existing pokemon with descriptions of their types, sprites and evolutions.
-When a pokemon cell is tapped, more detailed information is shown including: type, description and evolutions.
+When a pokemon cell is tapped, more detailed information is shown including: default and shiny sprites, type, description and evolutions.

 # Overview
 This is follows the MVVM structure.
 The `PokemonClient` class is in charge of defining the methods to call for the GraphQL and Rest APIs.
 This class exposes publishers as the data is fetched.